Stony Brook Seawolves men's basketball: Pre-Division I era (1960–1999)

-Early years in Division I and Steve Pikiell takes the helm (1999–2008)
+Early years in Division I, Steve Pikiell takes the helm (1999–2008)

-The initial years of the Stony Brook men's basketball program in the America East conference faced many hardships, and the team remained in the bottom slots of the conference standings year after year from 2001 through 2008.
-In their first seven seasons in the conference, Stony Brook did not have a winning season in conference play or overall.
+On June 10, 1999, Tomlin was reassigned and Stony Brook hired Fordham head coach Nick Macarchuk to begin its tenure in Division I. In 2001, after two years as a Division I independent, the Seawolves joined the America East Conference.
+Macarchuk retired following the 2004–05 season, going 64–108 in six years, with just one winning season and three 20-loss seasons.
+Steve Pikiell, a former UConn point guard and recently the associate head coach at George Washington, was hired on April 13, 2005.

 In May 2005, the NCAA placed Stony Brook on three years' probation, stripping 12.5 scholarships due to eligibility violations.
 The NCAA Committee of Infractions discovered that 53 athletes in 14 sports from 1999 to 2001 were ineligible to compete due to improper paperwork and lack of academic credit hours.
 "There was no evidence that the violations were intentional.
 Rather, they were the result of a compliance coordinator being overwhelmed with Division I requirements with which he was unfamiliar," read the report.

-Following the retirement of Nick Macarchuk, Connecticut assistant coach Steve Pikiell was named the new head coach prior to the 2005 season.
-While the Seawolves finished last place, going 4–24 (2–14 America East) in Pikiell's first season, he agreed to an extension through 2011 soon after the season ended.
-Stony Brook finished last again in the 2006–07 season after a 9–20 (4–12 record), and would do so again in the 2007–08 season with a 7–23 (3–13) record.
-During Stony Brook's first seven years in the America East, the Seawolves were 55–140 overall, 32–84 in the America East.
+Stony Brook finished in last place during Pikiell's first season with a 4–24 (2–14 AE) record, but his first recruiting class was named 32nd-best in the nation and he was extended through 2010–11 on March 23, 2006.
+Stony Brook finished last again in 2006–07 and tied for last in 2007–08.
+In the Seawolves' first seven America East years, they were 55–140 (32–84 AE).

 Pikiell brings success (2008–2016)

-Pikiell led the Seawolves to their lone NCAA Tournament appearance.
-In every season from 2009 to 2016, Stony Brook either won the America East regular season title or appeared in the America East Finals, but the immense regular season success came with only one America East tournament victory as the Seawolves lost four America East title games in five years.
+In every season from 2009–10 to 2015–16, Stony Brook either won the America East regular season title or appeared in the America East Finals, but the immense regular season success came with only one America East tournament victory as the Seawolves lost four America East title games in five years.